Henrique von Gersdorff, Ph.D.

 Office: Vollum, 2435

 Henrique von Gersdorff earned a Ph.D. in Physics from the University of Minnesota and a Ph.D. in Neurobiology from Stony Brook University in New York.
 He received his B.S. in Physics from the Federal University of Rio de Janeiro, Brazil.
 He was a research scientist in high-energy physics at Brookhaven National Laboratory, and had postdoctoral fellowships at Stony Brook University and the Max-Planck Institute for Biophysical Chemistry, Department of Membrane Biophysics, Göttingen.
-In 1998 he was appointed assistant scientist in the Vollum Institute and was promoted to scientist in 2004 and senior scientist in 2009. vonGersdorff also holds a faculty appointment in the Cell and Developmental Biology department of OHSU.
+In 1998 he was appointed assistant scientist in the Vollum Institute and was promoted to scientist in 2004 and senior scientist in 2009. vonGersdorff also holds a faculty appointment in the Physiology and Pharmacology department of OHSU.

 Summary of Current Research